puppetlabs/puppet-docs/source/pe/3.1/overview_whats_new.markdown

 * *Geppetto Integration*

 Geppetto is an integrated development environment (IDE) for Puppet.
 It provides a toolset for developing puppet modules and manifests that includes syntax highlighting, error tracing/debugging, and code completion features.
-Geppetto also adds PE integration by parsing PuppetDB error reporting.
-This allows you to quickly find the problems with your puppet code that are causing configuration failures.The [puppet modules and manifests page](puppet_modules_manifests.html) and the [Geppetto manual](/geppetto/4.0/index.html) have more information.
+Geppetto also adds PE integration by parsing PuppetDB error reporting to show you where in your code an error occurred.
+This allows you to quickly find and fix the problems that are causing configuration failures.The [puppet modules and manifests page](puppet_modules_manifests.html) and the [Geppetto manual](/geppetto/4.0/index.html) have more information.

 * *Windows Reboot Capabilities*

 PE now includes a module that adds a type and provider for managing reboots on Windows nodes.
 You can now create manifests that can restart windows nodes after package updates or whenever any other resource is applied.
-Two forms of reboot are supported, a default mode for reboots required after puppet installs a package, and second mode for managing pending reboots that must be processed before further packages can be installed.
+Two forms of reboot are supported, a default mode for reboots required after puppet installs a package, and a second mode for managing pending reboots that must be processed before further packages can be installed.
 For more information, see the [module documentation](https://forge.puppetlabs.com/puppetlabs/reboot).

 *  *Account Lockout*